Universality for bond percolation in two dimensions: Universality of arm exponents

-This is phrased for the triangular lattice, but it embraces also the square and hexagonal lattices, the first by setting a component of $\bp$ to $0$, and the second by a single application of the \stt.
-(See also \cite{SedW}.)
-We make no contribution towards a proof of the first part of this conjecture.
-Theorem \ref{thm:eq} may be viewed as the resolution of the second part when $k\in\{1,2,4,\dots\}$.
+This is phrased for the triangular lattice, but it embraces also the square and hexagonal lattices, the first by setting a component of $\bp$ to $0$, and the second by a single application of the star--triangle transformation.\vadjust{\goodbreak} (See also~\cite{SedW}.)
+We make no contribution toward a proof of the claim of existence in this conjecture.
+Theorem~\ref{thmeq} amounts to the proof of the claim of constantness, for an alternating sequence $\si$ of length $k\in\{1,2,4,\ldots\}$.

-Hereafter, we consider only the one-arm event with $\si=\{1\}$, and the $2j$-alternating-arms events with $\si=(1,0,1,0,\dots)$, with associated exponents denoted respectively as $\rho_1$ and $\rho_{2j}$.
-Thus $\rho_1=1/\rho$ with $\rho$ as in Section \ref{sec:exp}.
+Hereafter, we consider only the one-arm event with $\si=\{1\}$, and the $2j$-alternating-arms events with $\si=(1,0,1,0,\ldots)$, with associated exponents denoted, respectively, as $\rho_1$ and $\rho_{2j}$.
+Thus, $\rho_1=1/\rho$ with $\rho$ as in Section~\ref{secexp}.